newenclave/mico/README.md

 It's so funny to add something new =)

 *   **tail call optimization.**
-    So I hope Thorsten will add this thing to the book.
+    I hope Thorsten will add this thing to the book soon.

 *   **line number for the tokens.**
     Yeap.
 Now I can see where do happen the errors.